 - Keep some sugar-free gum in hand.
 Having something to chew on and ‘distract’ my mouth from wanting to eat sweets, quite often does the trick for me.

 - Valentine’s Day doesn’t not have to be about candy at all, instead focus on sentimental gifts or fun activities.

-- Oh so you did all you could and still fell for it?
+- Oh, so you did all you could and still fell for it?
 Not the end of the world.
-Often times we take that ‘slip’ as an excuse to go full on junk eating again, that’s a no no no. Instead, deal with it with maturity and keep making the right choices, after all one dessert is a lot better than a whole day of junk eating.
+Often times we take that ‘slip’ as an excuse to go full on junk eating again, that’s a no no no. Instead, deal with it with maturity and keep making the right choices.
+After all one dessert is a lot better than a whole day of junk eating.

 I am obsessed with almond butter on everything, and I often make my own homemade almond butter too (see Salted Chocolate Almond Butter).
-This recipe required only 3 main ingredients (dates, almond butter and dark chocolate) and I used 2 additional and optional ingredients (sea salt and coconut flakes).
+This recipe requires only 3 main ingredients (dates, almond butter and dark chocolate) and I used 2 additional and optional ingredients (sea salt and coconut flakes).
 It’s very easy, simple yet satisfying.

 Almond Butter Stuffed Dates

 - 12 unit medjool dates, pitted